nielsrhansen/ProstateDream/README.md

 and sourced in the beginning of `main.Rmd`.

-Running `main.Rmd` (using knitr) loads and preprocesses the data, computes various summaries and construct descriptive figures.
+Running `main.Rmd` (using knitr) loads and preprocesses the data, computes various summaries and constructs descriptive figures.
 It then runs the 5-fold cross-validation, stores the results in a file, refits all models to the entire data set and makes predictions on the validation data.
 It finally constructs plots of the selection probabilities for stability selection.